Discover Destinations When to Travel How to get around Visa Packing list Places to stay

 If you choose to visit a Sri Lankan Overseas Mission in person, you can apply for a 90-day visa with single or double entry, the cost is also $35 USD.

-While showing my ETA on the phone worked out well for me, I recommend to carry a printed version of the visa when you arrive in Sri Lanka because they might not accept the digital one.
-Also did they ask me which country I was visiting next and what date I would leave the country.
+While showing my ETA on the phone worked out well for me, I recommend carrying a printed version of the visa when you arrive in Sri Lanka because they might not accept the digital one.
+Also, they asked me which country I was visiting next and what date I would leave the country.
 Simply answering their question allowed me to pass the border, but remember they have the right to ask you to show proof of departure (onward ticket leaving Sri Lanka) and proof of sufficient funds for your stay.